security-assignments/beta/_activities/activity_sqli.md

 You can press `Enter` whenever sqlmap prompts you for input.

-{% include lab_question.html question='What is Gordon Brown's plaintext password?' %}
+{% include lab_question.html question="What is user Gordon Brown's plaintext password?" %}

 ### Dump a specific table